josephwegner/josephwegner.github.com/review/_posts/2014-01-16-learning-svg-with-logos.md

 That looks pretty dang good.
 As far as I can tell, we've matched my logo 1-to-1.
 The colors are the same, the opacities are the same, and everything scales beautifully.
 It looks good at first glance right now, but unfortunately there are some quirks that we need to take care of before we can call this finished.
 The major thing - and you may have already noticed this - is that certain browsers really struggle with antialiasing on SVG shapes.

 Depending on your browser, you may notice thin gaps between each of the arcs and the rectangles.
-It looks as if we ended the rectangles one pixel too high, so that it doesn't quite reach the top of the arc.
+It looks as if we ended the rectangles one pixel too high so that it doesn't quite reach the top of the arc.
 In fact, that's what I originally thought I did - I spent nearly an hour playing with stroke widths and positioning to try and fix that one pixel gap.
-It turns out that all along, the black line is an artifact from the browser trying to create smooth edges.
+It turns out that all along the black line is an artifact from the browser trying to create smooth edges.
 It seems like a silly bug, especially given that the lines in question are flat horizontals, but SVG is new and you have to let these things slide sometimes.

 The bad news is that there's no fix for this.
 If we're going to design an SVG with the architecture that we're using above, there is no way not to have these antialiasing artifacts in some browsers.
 Obviously I'm not about to place a messed up image on my website, so I had to refactor the whole thing.
 In the end, instead of using 3 rects and 2 arcs, I broke the whole design into three paths - the first "U", the highlighted "J" that sits on top of that first U, and a second "J" to make up the third branch of the W.

 The only thing new that you need to know in order to implement this new architecture is the `L` command on paths. `L` stands for Line, and just creates a straight line from your starting pen position to an end position.
-The syntax is simple - simply provide `x` and `y` coordinates for where you want the line to end (your `M`ove commands define where it starts).
+The syntax is simple - just provide `x` and `y` coordinates for where you want the line to end (your `M`ove commands define where it starts).
 For example, this command draws a line to x=300, y=330: `L300,330`.

 Here's what the entire SVG code looked like in the end: